ndew623/mnpk8sguides/kustomize/README.md

 The purpose of kustomize is to help in using one manifest file across multiple clusters.

+## Why Learn Kustomize?
+The new platform involves more external, open-source software.
+Part of maintenance will be keeping the software up-to-date by deploying new versions.
+Much of the software in the new platform is deployed using kustomize.

 # Hypothetical Example

 Imagine you have this deployment: